 This is how my grandmother taught my mom (who taught me) how to make the creamiest macaroni & cheese.
 This is a staple in my house growing up and it’s sure to become one in yours too.

-This is my grandmother’s recipe.
-She taught it to my mother who taught it to me.
-I tinkered with the measurements because extra sauce makes it extra yummy so why on earth wouldn’t we make extra sauce?
+While I’ve kept the recipe the same (because Grandma Jane knew what she was doing) I tinkered with the measurements.
+Extra sauce makes it extra yummy so why on earth wouldn’t we make extra sauce?
 Can’t think of a reason.

 When it comes to milk I’ve used whole, 2%, 1% and even skim.
 I recommend 2% or whole for this recipe.

 What kind of cheese should you use?